 If you are looking to be an audio engineer, or if you want to be a producer, or if you just want to deepen your current skills in these areas, we will pair you with a veteran music producer or engineer, someone with over 10-20 years of professional experience, and you will learn from him or her in their studio.

 If you want to be a hip-hop producer, beat maker or artist, you will be paired with a hip-hop producer to learn in that producer’s recording studio as his/her apprentice.

 How much does this cost?
 What is your tuition?

-With Tuition starting at $8,800.00 we are more affordable than any other school on the planet.
+With tuition starting at $9,800, we are more affordable than any other audio school on the planet.
 Click here to visit our tuition page so you can learn more about financing options, loans and all the financial details.
 Please be reminded that with your tuition, we include all of the following:

-- One on one learning inside a real recording studio with a renowned music producer, engineer, composer, or artist as an apprentice.
+- One-on-one learning inside a real recording studio as an apprentice (extern) with a renowned music producer, engineer, composer, or music artist

 - One year of real Job Placement Assistance including our Job Placement course curriculum

 Why should my family and I choose your program over the others that are out there?